 A post-graduate taught course lasting for one full academic year from late September until the following August.

 The Department of Music offers a one-year M.Phil. in Music Composition to cater for the growing demand for graduate studies of international standing in this area.
-Apart from one-to-one mentorship in composition itself, students will take courses in experimental music theatre/ contemporary opera, theory of film music, analysis, and contemporary music studies.
-The M.Phil. benefit from the Music Composition Centre Lecture Series of talks, concerts and lectures with seminal composers/new music performers.
+Apart from one-to-one mentorship in composition itself, students will take courses in contemporary composition techniques, composing with digital technology, experimental music theatre/contemporary opera, transformative technologies for composers, theory of film music, analysis, and contemporary music studies.

 Course Director: Dr. Evangelia Rigaki

 Composition Today (Dr. Evangelia Rigaki) – 10 credits - MU7012

 Transformative Technologies for Composers (Mr. Richard Duckworth) – 10 credits - MU7019

 Writing for Ensemble (Dr. Evangelia Rigaki) – 10 credits - MU7021